UsernameForGitHub21/BowlsApp/README.md

 I've returned to the lab, now to see if I can fix the eroor I was having yesterday

 11:35
-I've tried every solution and tab I thought might help and I treid looking over the lecture files as well as using google to try and help but unfortunately with no success, I will ask for help solving this issue in class today.
+I've tried every solution and tab I thought might help and I tried looking over the lecture files as well as using google to try and help but unfortunately with no success, I will ask for help solving this issue in class today.

 11:55